bnolan/capt/index.md

 ## Serves your app

-You can start an express-powered webserver on port 4000 using:
+You can start an node-powered webserver on port 3000 using:

     capt server

 ## Serves your jamine specs

 By default your app will have a `/spec/` directory that includes jasmine and an index.jst.
-When you create new models, you should create a spec for them in `/spec/models/` and capt will add them to your spec runner.
-Run the specs by browsing to `http://localhost:4000/spec/`.
+When you generate new models, capt will generate a stub spec in `/spec/models/`.
+Run the specs by browsing to `http://localhost:3000/spec/`.

 ## Manages dependency order and autoloads